 Three stone terraces were already on the site when the Sailendra’s laid eyes on it – he simply decided to build Borobudur over it.

-You may find more information in the latest edition of Lonely Planet Indonesia.
+You can learn more about Borobuduin the latest edition of Lonely Planet Indonesia.

 The centuries that followed saw a shift of power to the East of the country & the arrival of Islam on Java Island, so that by the 16th century, Borobudur had been mysteriously abandoned.